ardiloot/NonlinearTMM/README.md

 1. [A. Loot and V. Hizhnyakov, “Extension of standard transfer-matrix method for three-wave mixing for plasmonic structures,” Appl.
 Phys.
 A, vol. 123, no. 3, p.
 152, 2017.](https://link.springer.com/article/10.1007%2Fs00339-016-0733-0)
 2. TBP

 For additional details see our documentation https://ardiloot.github.io/NonlinearTMM/.
+For getting started guide see [Getting started](https://ardiloot.github.io/NonlinearTMM/GettingStarted.html).

 ## Main features